Applied Stem Cell Biology

 Philip Seibler, PhD

-Team: Philip Seibler, PhD (Section Head); Michaela Trilck, PhD (Postdoc); Marija Dulovic, PhD (Postdoc); Karen Grütz, PhD (Postdoc); Leonora Kulikovskaja, MSc (PhD student); Insa Lenz, Dipl.-Ing.
+Team: Philip Seibler, PhD (Section Head); Michaela Trilck-Winkler, PhD (Postdoc, Head of Laboratory); Marija Dulovic, PhD (Postdoc); Karen Grütz, PhD (Postdoc); Leonora Kulikovskaja, MSc (PhD student); Insa Lenz, Dipl.-Ing.
 (Biotechnology); Franziska Rudolph, BSc (Research technologist); Karen Rieck (Research technologist); Beryll Klingler, BSc (Research technologist).

 To study disease mechanisms of hereditary neurological disorders in a biologically relevant cell system, the research team “Applied Stem Cell Biology” employs induced pluripotent stem (iPS) cells generated by reprogramming of patient-specific skin fibroblasts.
 These iPS cells are differentiated into disease-linked neuronal subtypes.
 Therefore, any of the differentiated neurons harbor the same disease-causing mutation as is present in the patient and thus provide an excellent model.
 We focus on monogenic models of the movement disorders Parkinson disease (Parkin, PINK1, VPS35) and dystonia (TOR1A, THAP1, SGCE) to examine cellular dysfunction of mitochondrial and endosomal pathways in the diseased cell type.

 We recently identified Stomatin-like protein 2 (SLP-2) as a new interactor of the Parkin protein and our data suggest that overexpression of SLP-2 might, in the absence of Parkin, compensate for this deficiency, restoring vital mitochondrial and neuronal function.